rusi-ns/rusi-ns-web/wp-content/plugins/wd-facebook-feed/readme.txt

 Comment display can be set to either standard structure of Facebook which displays only certain Top level comments without replies by default or set to Stream for all level comment display including replies.
 If you want to use Top level but give a function to show all replies then enable Show replies option.
 Comment feed can be set either in chronological or reverse chronological order.

 Page plugin
-You can set the position of the page plugin below or above the feed.
+You can set the position of the page plugin below or above the social feed.
 Choose whether to display page fans, set its width, display cover photo and small header for the information.

 Events
 For events display you can display event location( including street, city, country, zip and map), event date and define maximum length of the  description.